Part of the Media & Entertainment category.

 Spotify MCP servers address a genuinely fun use case: letting AI agents control your music.
 Ask your assistant to play a song, build a playlist for your mood, queue up tracks while you code, or explore an artist’s catalog — all through natural conversation.
 When it works, it’s one of the most tangibly satisfying MCP integrations available.

 But the reality is rougher than the pitch.
 The absence of an official Spotify MCP server means the ecosystem is fragmented, unstable, and vulnerable to API changes — as February 2026 painfully demonstrated.
-The most popular implementation (varunneal, 588 stars) has a maintainer who’s stepped back.
-The most comprehensive (marcelmarais, 25+ tools) is currently broken by API changes.
-The best-maintained (imprvhub, zero open issues) has only 12 tools and 29 stars.
+The most popular implementation (varunneal, 598 stars) is now officially abandoned.
+The most comprehensive (marcelmarais, 25+ tools, 311 stars) still has the critical 403 bug from February API changes.
+The bright spot is imprvhub (34 stars, v0.5.0) which continues active development with 14+ tools, zero open issues, and timely API migration — but its low star count means most users don’t find it first.

 The Development Mode restrictions tightened in March 2026 make this effectively a personal-use-only integration — you need Premium, you’re limited to 5 users, and scaling requires a registered business.
 That’s fine for individual developers who want an AI DJ, but it rules out any broader deployment.

-Rating: 3 / 5 — A compelling and fun use case with a genuinely engaged community (588 stars on the leading implementation, 20+ alternatives).
+Rating: 3 / 5 — A compelling and fun use case with a genuinely engaged community (598 stars on the leading implementation, 20+ alternatives).
 The Spotify Web API provides a solid foundation with broad capabilities.
-Loses significant points for having no official server (all community-built with no Spotify endorsement), ecosystem fragmentation (no clear best option), the February 2026 API breakage that left multiple popular servers non-functional, Premium requirement for playback control, restrictive Development Mode limits (5 users per app), and OAuth friction.
+Loses significant points for having no official server (all community-built with no Spotify endorsement), ecosystem fragmentation (the most popular option is now abandoned), the February 2026 API breakage that left multiple popular servers non-functional, Premium requirement for playback control, restrictive Development Mode limits (5 users per app), and OAuth friction. imprvhub/mcp-claude-spotify (v0.5.0, 14+ tools) has emerged as the clear recommended choice.
 Best suited for individual developers who want a personal AI music assistant and are comfortable with a 5-user limit and occasional breakage.